yixianqianzy/cgh/README.md

 # cgh
-Collaborative generative hashing for cold start recommendation
+This is code for the Collaborative Generative Hashing for cold start recommendation.